MicrosoftDocs/well-architected/well-architected/service-guides/azure-firewall.md

 #### Recommendations

-Explore the following table of recommendations to optimize your Azure Firewall configuration for cost optimization.

 | Recommendation | Benefit |
 |--------|----|
 | Stop Azure Firewall deployments that don't need to continuously run.
 You might have development or testing environments that you only use during business hours.
 For more information, see [Deallocate and allocate Azure Firewall](/powershell/module/az.network/set-azfirewall#example-4-deallocate-and-allocate-the-firewall). | Shut down these deployments during off-peak hours or when idle to reduce unnecessary expenses but maintain security and performance during critical times. |